HughP/dnj-corpus/README.md

  U+0020	 	124711

 13. reflect on the following.
- Re ϋ U+03CB: GREEK SMALL LETTER UPSILON WITH DIALYTIK
+ Re 〈ϋ〉  U+03CB: GREEK SMALL LETTER UPSILON WITH DIALYTIK

  There are a lot of cases where this character was achieved by not by using above Unicode character but by combining upsilon with dialytik after the fact.
 I assume this is because of how they capture it on the keyboard.
  Let's see if a copy-paste enlarged will help: